AMBarbosa/ecotrends/README.md

 See `?Kendall::MannKendall` (including the *Value* section) to know more about these statistics.
 If you want to compute only the first raster layer (with the significant Tau values), set `full = FALSE` above.
-You can also compute the full result but plot just the layer you’re interested in, and also add the region polygon:
+Or you can compute the full result as above, but plot just a layer you’re interested in, and also add the region polygon:

 ``` r